nesl/LabSense/README.md

     [api-key] is the API key given during SensorSafe registration.
     [frequency] is optional and specifies how often to send data to SensorSafe.
+    The usage details can be found by using "-h" or "--help"

     (Either run this in a separate ssh session/terminal or run one of the processes in the background).